[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 - Be gracious in how you talk about others as you help your child.
 Faults of others can be pointed out without dragging them through the mud.
 The more gracious you are in general, the more your child will trust you and your judgement.

 - Don’t generalize in ways that create barriers between you and your child.
-It is destructive to talk about “your” generation like it is superior.
+It is, for example, destructive to talk about “your” generation or “the way” you grew up like it is superior.
 Treat your child as an individual and recognize that basic human nature doesn’t change.

 - Make every effort to keep your child out of government institutions or any institution that tries to insert itself between you and your child.
 When your child is young, this is your choice.